n1tehawk/papertiger/Readme.txt

   Note: we need version 3 because of hOCR support needed for getting searchable PDFs.
 - prerequisites: have exactimage installed (for hocr2pdf), e.g.:
   aptitude install exactimage
+- prerequirisites: have scantailor installed (for aligning/cleaning up the tiff images before OCR) see installation notes below
 - Tesseract must/can then be configured to output hocr, e.g.: check you have this file present (adjust config directory to your situation): cat /usr/local/share/tessdata/configs/hocr